IWSLT/IWSLT.github.io/_pages/2022/conference.md

 The 19th IWSLT will be co-located with [ACL 2022](https://2022.aclweb.org/){:target="_blank"} in Dublin on 26-27 May, 2022, and run as an hybrid event.

+## Program at a Glance

+**IWSLT 2022** will occur on two days, 26-27 May, as a hybrid event in-person and online.
+More information about the program will be posted closer to the conference.

+**Keynote:**
+We are please to have [an invited talk by Frederic Chaume (Universitat Jaume I)](/2022/keynote) on Day 1.

 ## Shared Tasks

 The **IWSLT 2022 Evaluation Campaign** will host shared tasks featuring the following focus areas: